 Based on 200+ interviews with leading entrepreneurs from different industries, this book identifies the six essential disciplines needed to transform your ideas into real-world successes.
 Entrepreneurs like the founders of LinkedIn, Chipotle, eBay, Teasla Motors, SpaceX, Spanx, Airbnb, PayPal, Jetblue, Theranos, and Dropbx share fundamental skills that can be learned and practiced.

 This book offers 366 days of Stoic insights and exercises, from great minds like the Marcus Aurelius, Seneca, Epictetus, Zeno, Cleanthes, and Musonius Rufus.
 Every day of the year you’ll find one of their pithy, powerful quotations, as well as historical anecdotes, provocative commentary, and a helpful glossary of Greek terms.
-The purpose: to help you find the serenity, self-knowledge, and resilience you need to live well.
+The purpose: to help you find the serenity, self-knowledge, and resilience needed to live well.

 This book is a New York Times, Wall Street Journal, and USA Today Bestseller.
 In it, Holiday breaks down the elements of fear, courage, and heroism.
 He discusses moral dilemmas.
 He shows you how to conquer fear and practice courage.
 He also shares stories about historic and contemporary leaders like Charles De Gaulle, Florence Nightingale, Dr. Martin Luther King Jr., Helvidius Priscus, Frank Serpico, and Frederick Douglass.